74.5 F

 Indiana offers opportunities to vote early in person or by mail, along with open precinct voting on Election Day (meaning voters don’t have to report to any one certain voting center).
-The Indiana Voters Portal (link to: https://indianavoters.in.gov/) allows residents to check their voter status as well to look up exactly which candidates are on their precinct’s ballot.
+The Indiana Voters Portal allows residents to check their voter status as well to look up exactly which candidates are on their precinct’s ballot.
+Voters’ next stop should be the Vanderburgh County Election Office, which list important absentee application deadlines and voting center locations and hours.

 On the Ballot

-City-wide, residents will vote for a new mayor — and, notably, the majority of the candidates are women.
-On the ballot are Republicans Cheryl Musgrave and Natalie Rascher, Democrat Stephanie Terry, and Libertarian Michael Daugherty.
+City residents will vote for a new mayor — and, notably, most of the candidates are women.
+On the ballot are Libertarian Michael Daugherty, Republican Natalie Rascher, and Democrat Stephanie Terry.
+Read Evansville Business’s Q&A with the candidates.

 Absentee Mail-In Voting

-Absentee voting for Evansville residents who are not able to vote in person early or on Election Day is divided into several categories, with a general deadline of Thursday, April 20, for completed absentee ballot applications to be received and approved by the Election Office.
-Completed absentee mail-in ballots must be postmarked by a USPS or affiliated facility by Tuesday, May 2, 2023.
+Absentee voting for Evansville residents who are not able to vote in person early or on Election Day is divided into several categories, with a general deadline of Thursday, Oct.
+26, for completed absentee ballot applications to be received and approved by the Election Office.
+Completed.
+Absentee mail-in ballots must be postmarked by a USPS or affiliated facility by noon Monday, Nov.
+6.

 Early In-Person Voting Centers

-Early voting (also known as “absentee in person voting”) for the 2023 Evansville city primary election is available through noon Monday, May 1.
-In-person voters must have already registered by April 4 and bring a current government-issued photo ID to the voting center.
-Be advised: Early voting locations and hours are quite different from prior primary elections, with Evansville Vanderburgh Public Library’s Central Branch taking the place of Old National Events Plaza for near-daily voting.
+Early voting (also known as “absentee in person voting”) for the 2023 Evansville city primary election is available through noon Monday, Nov.
+6. In-person voters must have already registered and bring a current government-issued photo ID to the voting center.
+Be advised: Evansville Vanderburgh Public Library’s Central Branch takes the place of Old National Events Plaza for near-daily voting in this election.

 • EVPL Central, 200 S.E.
 Martin Luther King Jr. Blvd.